-This is not an easy decision for many couples to make.
-The following articles are intended to help you explore these emotions of adoption and infertility, and decide if you are indeed ready to become a mom or dad through adoption.
+The following articles are intended to help you explore the emotions of adoption and infertility, and decide if you are indeed ready to become a mom or dad through adoption.

 |When dealing with infertility, there are typically five stages of grief and loss that a couple may experience.
 Experiencing these emotions is normal and healthy way of transitioning from infertility toward adoption.|